Chen-MingChang/pytorch_YOLO_OpenVINO_demo/README.md

 ###	Convert Pytorch Weights to ONNX Weights

-If YOLOV3, you can following https://github.com/zldrobit/onnx_tflite_yolov3 to convert model to onnx.
+If YOLOV3: You can following https://github.com/zldrobit/onnx_tflite_yolov3 to convert model to onnx.

-The repository provides a script models/export.py to export Pytorch weights with extensions *.pt to ONNX weights with extensions *.onnx.
+If YOLOV4 / Scaled-YOLOV4 / YOLOV5:
-YOLOV4, Scaled-YOLOV4, YOLOV5 can apply this method.
+The repository provides a script **models/export.py** to export Pytorch weights with extensions *.pt to ONNX weights with extensions *.onnx.

 First step is to edit **models/yolo.py** and **models/common.py** according to the model to be converted.
 There is one part that needs to be edited at line.46 in **models/yolo.py**,